Canada

 Apparently, I'm not the only one who thinks so.
 Some pretty wealthy customers came to buy some ice cream, too.

 Another place worth mentioning is a local Fish and Chips wagon.
-Although I haven't tried their food, but it smells really good.
+Although I haven't tried their food, it smells really good.

-According to Merrickville's official website, the town features more designated heritage buildings than any other Ontario community of like-size.
+According to Merrickville's official website, the town features more designated heritage buildings than any other Ontario community of like size.

-I know for certain that I'll come back to a glass blowing studio that provides free demonstrations once it's re-opened.
+I know for certain that I'll come back to a glass-blowing studio that provides free demonstrations once it's re-opened.

-Rapids on the Rideau River attract not only people, but big birds, too.
+Rapids on the Rideau River attract not only people but big birds, too.
 Like this blue heron that is looking for fish.

 0 comments